adobe/brackets/src/extensions/samples/LocalizationExample/README.md

 * main.js – loads the Strings module for the plugin and uses mustache to localize html content

+* package.json - add the translation languages as in the example: `"i18n: ["en", "fr" ]`

 * strings.js – uses i18n to load a strings.js file in the nls folder

 * htmlContent